Colette Welby - MSc, BSc (Hons), UKCP, EMDR Accredited Practitioner,MBACP

 £80.00 per session - Please contact me for further information.

 EMDR Sessions are generally 1.5 hours in duration.

-Clinical Supervision and Organisational Consultation - please contact me for further information.
+Organisational Consultation and Training- please contact me for further information.

 If you are unsure if counselling is right for you, I'd be happy to answer any questions via email, text, or offer a free telephone consultation prior to booking an appointment.
 Contact details are available at top of page.

 If I am unavailable to answer the phone, you can leave me a secure and confidential message on my answer phone and I will ensure I return your call.

 I am pleased to be able to offer both online and telephone therapy and EMDR to help safely navigate COVID 19

 My consulting rooms are within easy reach of Peterborough, Huntingdon, Stamford and Oundle and are served by major road, bus and train routes.
 Parking is available.